lesterchan/wp-migme/README.md

-# mig33
+# migme
 Contributors: GamerZ
 Donate link: http://lesterchan.net/site/donation/
-Tags: mig33, miniblog, blog, post, social network
+Tags: migme, mig33, miniblog, blog, post, social network
 Requires at least: 3.7
-Tested up to: 3.8
+Tested up to: 3.9
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Share a post to mig33's Miniblog whenever you publish a post in WordPress.
+Share a post to migme's Miniblog whenever you publish a post in WordPress.

 ## Description

-This is mig33's WordPress plugin.
-Right now, you can automatically share a post to mig33's Miniblog whenever you publish a post in your WordPress's blog.
+This is migme's WordPress plugin.
+Right now, you can automatically share a post to migme's Miniblog whenever you publish a post in your WordPress's blog.
 More features to come soon.

 ## Changelog

 ### 1.0.1
+* mig33 is now migme
 * Do not allow space in tags

 ### 1.0.0